bishalbikram/authentication-system/README.md

-# Authentication-System
+# Authentication System
 A complete Authentication system for your next NodeJS project.

 ## Features
 1. Register